satishsalyal/Inside-Python/Setting up a Python development environment.md

 ## Setting up a Python development environment:

-### step-by-step guide for setting up a Python development environment:
+### Step-by-step guide for setting up a Python development environment:

 **Choose a Python distribution:** You can choose between Anaconda or Miniconda, which are two popular distributions that come with Python and pre-installed packages.